-One of the other Instagram worthy places in Singapore is Helix bridge.
-Not only it has aesthetic vibes but also a practical one. ie It provides a quick entry to Marina Bay Sands for pedestrians coming from the Esplanade and the City Hall area.
+One of the other Instagram worthy places in Singapore is Helix Bridge.
+Not only does it have aesthetic vibes but also practical ones. ie It provides a quick entry to Marina Bay Sands for pedestrians coming from the Esplanade and the City Hall area.
 At the same time, a nice walk along the bridge offers great views of the city skyline.
 Also, an impressive spot to take pictures at night.

 21. National Orchid Garden

 If you are a fan of botanical gardens, then you must visit one in Singapore.
 Among other lush flora and fauna, you will find the National Orchid Garden within the Singapore Botanic Gardens.
 As you can imagine it can be an ideal spot to get your Instagram flowers shot.

 22. Artscience Museum

 Last but not least, one of the most beautiful places in Singapore is Artscience Museum.
 Whether you look outside the museum with purple flowers or inside with interesting art installations; this place will satisfy Instagram picture needs.
 There is an entrance fee but it is worth it for the experience and the images.

 Most of the population is bilingual, speaking English as well as Mandarin, Malay, or Tamil.
 The Singaporean dollar (SGD) is the official currency of Singapore.
 At the moment, one US dollar is worth $1.33 in Singapore dollars.

 Bear in mind that Singapore is one of the richest countries on the planet when planning your journey.
 Though Malaysia and Indonesia offer some bargains, Singapore is pricey, so plan to pay as much as you will in a major American or European region.
 While credit cards are generally accepted, you should keep some cash on you for food stands, coffee shops, and other small transactions.